SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 If you have downloaded the plugin it can be found in your Unreal Engine folder:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib (for example)
 If you can find this folder in your enginge plugins folder the download was successful.
-If the Plugin is in another Folder, you should copy it here.
+If the plugin is in another folder, you should copy it here.

 ## Install the Plugin